 Additionally, looking at individual patients inevitably requires reflection as to the reasons for their admission, in particular, where others such as their victims and families will have been affected.
-Resultantly, we would seek to avoid such a public re-opening of what can be very difficult and painful issues for everyone involved.
+As a result, we aim to avoid publicly reopening difficult and painful issues for everyone involved.